vivianafb/ReactApp/README.md

 # React App

-This project was made for a course in Coderhouse.
+PinkiStore is a women's clothing store, that i made for a course in Coderhouse, its build with React, HTML and CSS.